kgilds/kwgsite/content/post/2017-12-02-a-bit-of-a-hack.md

 linktitle: ''
 ---

 This week I also finished up a feature of an application that I have been thinking about implementing.
 I wanted to summarize data entry by site location.
-The problem is that variable I am trying to summarize is free data entry--hence many ways to write the name of the school and mispelling.
+The problem is that variable I am trying to summarize is free data entry--hence many ways to write the name of the school and misspelling.
 I used a bit of hack with the gsub function.

 My approach was this.